rrhg/accounting-data-entry-helper/README.md

 TODO :
 1. Tesseract is saving too much images.
 Find a way to not save images in disk (use only in memory) or delete them after use
 1. Fix get one csv row from file & rm folder
+1. Option to not add returned checks (credits)
 1. Better explanations in example client functions
 1. csv to txt
 1. Tesseract OCR instructions